Step 7: Meaning & Purpose

 The meaning of life has been debated since the beginning of time and will no doubt continue until the end.
 Chances are, we are simply a random by-product of intergalactic chemical reactions.

-Here on Earth, whether you are religious or follow Darwin's theory of natural selection, our purpose—like all animals—is to reproduce, care for our offspring, and that’s it.
+Here on Earth, whether you are religious or follow Darwin's theory of natural selection, our purpose as humans (like all animals) is to reproduce, survive, care for our offspring, and that’s pretty much it.
+Even if you don't, you're still part of society that enables it.

 However, the purpose and meaning of life on an individual level are different, especially in the modern age.